Click it or Ticket: Arkansas law enforcement plan to strengthen patrol assignments during Thanksgiving weekend - NewsBreak

 Click it or Ticket: Arkansas law enforcement plan to strengthen patrol assignments during Thanksgiving weekend

-ARKANSAS.
-(KTVE/KARD) — Arkansas law enforcement plan to buckle down on their patrol assignments aimed at violators who are not wearing their seatbelts while traveling on local streets and state highways during the Thanksgiving holiday.
+ARKANSAS. ( KTVE/KARD ) — Arkansas law enforcement is planning to buckle down on their patrol assignments aimed at violators who are not wearing their seatbelts while traveling on local streets and state highways during the Thanksgiving holiday.
 State Troopers, local police, and sheriff’s deputies are participating in the “Click it or Ticket “seat belt awareness campaign.

 Properly using a seat belt in a moving vehicle isn’t just a suggestion; it’s the law.
 Wherever you travel, short distances or long, you must wear a seat belt.
 It’s your best defense if involved in a crash and may mean the difference between life and death.
 This Thanksgiving, and every day of the year, remember, Click It or Ticket.